Peter J. Ganci Jr.: Legacy and memorials

 Manas Air Base in Kyrgyzstan was unofficially renamed for him as Ganci Air Base.

 On Memorial Day in 2003, the post office at 380 Main Street in Farmingdale, New York, was named for him.

-In 2003 Ganci's son, Chris Ganci, wrote a biography of Ganci.
+In 2003 Ganci's son, Christopher M. Ganci, wrote a biography of Ganci.

 At the National September 11 Memorial & Museum, Ganci is memorialized at the South Pool, on Panel S-17.

 On September 8, 2020, it was announced that the James Gordon Bennett Medal for conspicuous bravery would be renamed for Ganci.

+As of May 2020, Christopher M. Ganci is a FDNY Battalion Chief.